b3-exmo/b3-exmo.github.io/docs/Scripture/Bible.md

 This BoM passage is cited as evidence that the Bible is incomplete, and BoM fills in the gaps.

 Legitimate question: what gaps?
+The Book of Mormon doesn't have hardly any Mormon [[Scripture/Book of Mormon/index#Fullness of the Gospel|doctrines or practices]] in it.
 If the intent of the BoM is to prove Smith's legitimacy, and his legitimacy proves modern church leadership, then no, the BoM is not filling in gaps- modern prophets are.

+&nbsp;

 > *“Surely ==the most plain and precious of all truths lost from the Bible==, particularly the Old Testament, are the clear and unequivocal declarations of the mission of Jesus Christ, his foreordained role as Messiah and Savior of the world, and the covenantal elements of his gospel, which have been taught from Adam down through each succeeding dispensation. ==Thus the Book of Mormon’s highest purpose== is to restore to the universal family of God that crucial knowledge of Christ’s role in the salvation of every man, woman, and child who now lives, has ever lived, or will yet live upon the earth.”*

 — _[Christ and the New Covenant: The Messianic Message of the Book of Mormon](https://www.churchofjesuschrist.org/study/ensign/2006/10/plain-and-precious-truths-restored)_, Jeffrey R Holland, Ensign 1997, 6–7.

-Find me a fanatical Christian who didn’t already know that from reading the Bible alone.
+Find me a practicing Christian who didn’t already know that from reading the Bible alone.